 In our ongoing effort to demystify AI for business owners and executives, our team at WeAreBrain has just released a book titled, Working Machines – An Executive’s Guide to AI and Intelligent Automation.
 In it, we cover the various uses of AI and automation, and provide a detailed explanation of how to develop your own AI strategy for your business.
 It is now available for purchase on Amazon, Google Books, Apple Books and Audible.
 Buy it today and outperform your competition tomorrow.

 Artificial Intelligence (AI) and Machine Learning (ML) are terms thrown around a lot these days and they are often used interchangeably, which is of course incorrect.
-Although they are connected in many ways, they are two different processes which create different results.
+Although they are connected in many ways, they are two different processes that create different results.
 And where does Deep Learning (DL) fit in?
 Already confused?

 Don’t worry, we’re here to help demystify all the terms, ideas and jargon so you are able to understand these interesting technologies.
 Once you understand these processes better you will begin to realise just how much of your life revolves around these technologies.

 What is Artificial Intelligence?